Have you had your

 Alaskan salmon swim and feed freely in the cold, clean waters of the Northern Pacific Ocean.
 Their pristine habitat means they are naturally low in pollutants and heavy metals such as mercury.

-These health treasures of the sea contain protein, vitamins, minerals and heart healthy Omega-3 fatty acids EPA and DHA, which are found in oily fish like salmon.
+These health treasures of the sea contain lean protein, vitamins, minerals, and heart healthy Omega-3 fatty acids EPA and DHA, which are found in oily fish like salmon.

 So make Wild Alaskan salmon a regular part of your protein routine.

 Pure Alaska Omega is the supplement to take when seafood is missing from your plate.